-Video games and banks have been accomplishing the same kinds of digital transactions for decades without using blockchain technology.
-Game economies had enough real world value that World of Warcraft gold mining farm operations appeared in China in the mid-2000s.
+Video games, banks, and quick pay services have been accomplishing the same kinds of digital transactions for decades without using blockchain technology.
+Second Life had an active economy of user-created digital items starting in the mid 2000s, and game economies had enough real world value that World of Warcraft gold mining farm operations appeared in China.
+If all this happened before blockchain technology was invented, then why is it needed?
+From the perspective of software applications, the blockchain is just an append-only database with data integrity checks, and those features can be replicated more efficiently by traditional databases.
+More than ten years after crypto was invented it is still rarely used like actual currency, and many claims about the advantages of blockchains over traditional databases are vague or unfounded.

-Compared to traditional databases, what's unique to blockchain technology is that it doesn't require a central authority.
-The mechanism that makes this possible is fascinating.
-But more than a decade later crypto is still rarely used like actual currency, and many claims about the advantages of blockchains over traditional databases are vague or unfounded.
-However, the blockchain's one huge undeniable effect is that it creates a liquid asset class that can evade regulation by the Securities and Exchange Commission and other regulating entities, because it's a new type of distributed, autonomous, international machine with no central authority or admin password.
+However, the key unique characteristic about blockchains compared to traditional databases is that they don't require a central authority.
+And while many computer scientists are highly skeptical of other practical applications of blockchain technology, it's clear that this lack of central authority has the massive effect of creating a liquid asset class that easily evades regulation by the Securities and Exchange Commission and other regulating entities.
+It's a new type of distributed, autonomous, international machine with no central authority or admin password, so it lies outside the bounds of current laws and creates challenges to applying laws even when they are enacted.

 The SEC and FDIC were created in response to the crash of 1929 to avoid market manipulation, speculation, fraud, and other issues that led to events like the Great Depression.
 They try but do not always succeed at preventing disasters like Enron, the 2008 financial crisis, and Bernie Madoff.
-One of the most significant accomplishments of the Occupy movement was their 325 page letter to the FDIC containing recommendations of stricter banking regulations, which was cited dozens of times in the actual FDIC ruling for the Volcker Rule that was intended to prevent banks from making speculative investments.
+One of the most significant accomplishments of the Occupy movement was their 325 page letter to the FDIC containing recommendations of stricter banking regulations, which was cited dozens of times in the actual FDIC ruling for the Volcker Rule that prevented banks from making speculative investments.

 Cryptocurrencies generally have the opposite effect, creating a financial market that's much more difficult for the SEC and other agencies to regulate.
 Even if you're a Libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems for many usages since it doesn't fit the politics of other countries like China, where crypto is banned.
 Nine countries have now fully outlawed crypto, which accounts for more than 25% of worldwide internet users combined.
 This means that web3 and NFTs are mostly off the table in those locations, or at least severely limited and unpredictable.
-Additionally, 42 other countries have enacted crippling regulations on cryptocurrencies.
+Additionally, at least 42 other countries have enacted crippling regulations on cryptocurrencies.